Temperature alarm circuit with operational amplifier

 – A cooling system for perishable foods.
 It is desired that the temperature does not exceed a maximum.

 Temperature sensors we can use are semiconductor diodes and thermistors.
-Thermistors are elements that change their resistance value depending on the temperature around them.
+Thermistors are elements that change their resistance value depending on the surrounding temperature.
 Most thermistors are negative temperature coefficient (NTC) and have low resistance when the temperature is high and high resistance when temperature is low.

 How the temperature alarm circuit works?